nextgis/docs_ngweb/source/layers.rst

 After the resource is created, a URL for the WFS service is available.
 You can use it in other software, for example :program:`NextGIS QGIS`.

 You can set access permissions for WFS service if needed.
-See section :ref:`ngw_access_rights`.
+See `this section <https://docs.nextgis.com/docs_ngcom/source/permissions.html>`_ for details.

 WFS services can also be accessed with links of the following type (`basic auth <https://docs.nextgis.com/docs_ngweb_dev/doc/developer/auth.html>`_ is supported):